GSTT-CSC/gstt-csc.github.io/_guides/room_booking.md

 For **York Road**, you can either book:

 - The **Glass Meeting Pod** on the 10th Floor via a request emailed to the Executive Assistant (EA) to the Deputy Chief Executive's Office.
-- Other rooms in the building via the [MICAD room booking website](https://gstt.nhs.micadipr.net/pages/roomMonitoringClients/rmSignIN.asp?return=%2Fpages%2FroomMonitoringClients%2FrmRoomSearchForClients%2Easp%3F), which **must be accessed via the Trust VPN i.e., Citrix, if not on-site**.
+- Other rooms in the building, as well as other sites such as Minerva House and Great Dover Street, via the [MICAD room booking website](https://gstt.nhs.micadipr.net/pages/roomMonitoringClients/rmSignIN.asp?return=%2Fpages%2FroomMonitoringClients%2FrmRoomSearchForClients%2Easp%3F), which **must be accessed via the Trust VPN i.e., Citrix, if not on-site**.

 \* _You will need an access code to enter this floor in Tabard House.
 If this has not already been provided, please email the [CSC Team](mailto:CSCTeam@gstt.nhs.uk)._